Professor (By courtesy), Linguistics

 Current Research and Scholarly Interests

 My research addresses topics in perception and decision making; learning and memory; language and reading; semantic cognition; and cognitive development.
 I view cognition as emerging from distributed processing activity of neural populations, with learning occurring through the adaptation of connections among neurons.
-A new focus of research in the laboratory is mathematical cognition, with an emphasis on the learning and representation of mathematical concepts and relationships.
+A new focus of research in the laboratory is mathematical cognition and reasoning in humans and contemporary AI systems based on neural networks.

 Please visit my web page for more information.